XeniaOhmer/language_perception_communication_games/README.md

 python train_cnn.py -d data.h5 -s 0.6 -t color-size -dw 0.4 -p params.pkl

-This would result in a training run using the data file "data.h5" in the working directory, a smoothing factor of 0.6, enforcing the perceptual traits color and size with a weighting of 0.4 for the color attribute and 0.6 for the size (or scale) attribute, with a CNN model specified according to a dictionary loaded from a file named params.pkl in the working directory (which must have keys corresponding to the keyword arguments in the GenericNet class, as mentioned above).
+This would result in a training run using the data file "data.h5" in the working directory, a smoothing factor of 0.6, enforcing the perceptual traits of color and scale with a weighting of 0.4 for the color attribute and 0.6 for the size (or scale) attribute, with a CNN model specified according to a dictionary loaded from a file named params.pkl in the working directory (which must have keys corresponding to the keyword arguments in the GenericNet class, as mentioned above).